Committees and officers

 Committees are a vital part of any society.
 Your committee members are chosen by your society to manage, direct and supervise its operations and affairs.
 Each person on the committee is an officer of the society.

-Although the new Act doesn’t specifically set out officer roles, your committee might include roles such as Chairperson, Treasurer, Secretary (or other roles that support the functioning of your society).
+Although the 2022 Act doesn’t specifically set out officer roles your committee might include roles such as —

 Your society’s constitution will need to contain clauses that outline things such as —